xoofx/xoofx.github.io/_posts/2017-11-13-implementing-a-text-templating-language-and-engine-for-dotnet.md

 ### Built-in functions and pre-computed delegates

-The runtime comes with [**90+ builtin functions**](https://github.com/lunet-io/scriban/blob/master/doc/builtins.md#builtins) and in order to make this functions as fast as possible, I have pre-computed the delegates that are calling these functions to avoid using `System.Reflection`
+The runtime comes with [**90+ builtin functions**](https://github.com/lunet-io/scriban/blob/master/doc/builtins.md#builtins) and in order to make these functions as fast as possible, I have pre-computed the delegates that are calling these functions to avoid using `System.Reflection`

 In the repository, there is a program `Scriban.CodeGen` that will take the `Scriban` assembly and generates all the relevant marshalling delegates: